YorKnEz/rn-lab/hw05/README.md

 1. **Replay Buffer**:
    - Stores past transitions `(state, action, reward, next_state, done)`.
-   - Initially, random actions are performed to populate the buffer with diverse experiences -- observation phase.
+   - Initially, the agent will play `observe_epochs` games in which random actions will be performed to populate the buffer with diverse experiences -- we call this the observation phase.
 2. **Batch Sampling**:
    - Instead of training only on the current state, a batch of transitions is sampled from the buffer to stabilize training and reduce correlation in sequential data.
 3. **Target Update**:
    - Q-value targets are computed depending on the `done` flag, which signifies if `next_state` is terminal
-     - if `done = True`, the target is the reward for executing action `a` in state `s`, which leads to state `s'`:
+     - if `done = True`, the target is the reward for executing `action` in `state`, which leads to state `new_state`:
-       $$R(s, a, s')$$
+       $$R(state, action, new\_state)$$
      - if `done = False`, the target is computed using the Q-learning update rule:
-       $$R(s,a, s') + \gamma \max_{a'}(s', a')$$
+       $$R(state, action, new\_state) + \gamma \max_{new\_action}(new\_state, new\_action)$$
+     - (note: we used the notations from our implementation in the formulas, instead of the generic `s`, `a`, `s'`, etc.)
-   - Discount rate is a hyperparameter.
+   - Discount rate is a hyperparameter, which dictates how much the future decisions matter in taking the current decision.
 4. **Forward and Backward Pass**:
-   - The NN generates Q-value predictions for the current state batch and the Q-value corresponding to the executed action is extracted for comparison with the target.
+   - The NN generates for a given state, the possible Q-values for all of the possible actions, then a target array is computed using the formulas mentioned above.
    - The Mean Squared Error (MSE) between the predicted Q-values and the targets is computed.
-   - Gradients are backpropagated, and weights are updated using the RMSProp optimizer (lr = `1e-6`, decay rate = `0.9`, momentum = `0.95`)
+   - Gradients are backpropagated, and weights are updated using the RMSProp optimizer, with `learning_rate`, `decay_rate` and `momentum` being hyperparameters.
 5. **Epsilon-Greedy Policy:**:
    - During training, actions are chosen using an epsilon-greedy approach to balance exploration (random actions) and exploitation (choosing actions with the highest predicted Q-value).
+The epsilon is decayed linearly over time, which can be set with the `initial_epsilon`, `final_epsilon` and `decay_length` hyperparameters.

 ---